nearmint/angular-fast-serve/README.md

-# Angular Schematics: Faster Serve for Development
+# Faster Serve for Angular Development

 This repository is a basic Schematic implementation that is based on this (https://javascript-conference.com/blog/how-to-create-your-own-angular-schematics/)[guide].